mariusbutuc/bookata/elixir-otp-pragstudio/README.md

 - [x] 8.
 Pattern Matching Maps

-  - A technique used extensively in elixir.
+  - A technique used extensively in Elixir.
 Very powerful.
-  - As always, there are multiple ways to do the same thing. and it's often simply a matter of preference.
+  - As always, there are multiple ways to do the same thing.
+And it's often simply a matter of preference.
   - [`Regex.named_captures/3`] are neat!
 Wondering if the resulting map has string keys because the captures can be bound to names that would be invalid atoms.

-- [ ] 9.
+- [x] 9.
 Serving Files

+  - Elixir parlance/data type: a _tuple_ represents an ordered collection of values.
+They typically hold 2-4 values.
+  - Many Elixir built-in functions use this _idiom_: return a tuple to distinguish between success/error outcomes.
+  - _Design decision:_ a [`case`] expression is just another way to conditionally run code based on pattern matches.
+Multi-clause functions are an alternative.
+Let's write it out and see… Same output, but which one is better™?
+There's no right and wrong answer.
+The choice you make will vary depending on the situation and your personal preference.

 - [ ] 10.
 Module Attributes
 - [ ] 11.
 Organizing Code
 - [ ] 12.
 Modeling With Structs